F.A. Premier League

 The F.A.
 Premier League was formed by the leading clubs in the Football League Division One breaking away.
 They did so to gain more control over T V rights etc. and to have more control generally over their own destiny

 Since it's inception, the League has been dominated by one club - Manchester United.
 11 titles in the first 17 years, coupled with 4 F.A.
 Cup victories, culminating in the unique treble of league, Cup and European Champions League title in 1999.
-Blackburn Rovers, Arsenal, Chelsea, Manchester City and Leicester City are the only sides to have broken the Old Trafford club's grip on the title.
+Blackburn Rovers, Arsenal, Chelsea, Manchester City, Leicester City and Liverpool are the only sides to have broken the Old Trafford club's grip on the title.

 F A Premier League clubs have dominated the F A Cup - every finalist except two (and all the winners) since the league's formation has come from the Premier League